Lower School Curriculum

 Fourth Grade

-Topics of study: Trees and tree identification, acids and bases, physical and chemical changes, oil spill project, indoor and outdoor egg drop
+Topics of study: Trees and tree identification; acids and bases; physical and chemical changes; oil spill project, indoor and outdoor egg drop

 Languages